Skip to main contentArrow Right

 What is RBAC?

-• In traditional RBAC, users may accumulate roles over time, gradually adding to their access permissions.
+• Traditional RBAC: Users can accumulate roles over time, gradually expanding their permissions.

 Advantages and potential drawbacks of using RBAC

-The most significant benefit of RBAC is simplicity.
-An RBAC system performs a more straightforward check, which is better than checking complex rules and relationships.
-For IT teams, account troubleshooting is simple.
-All access questions undergo basic checks.
-They include "Does the user have the correct role?" and "Should they?"
+The biggest strength of RBAC is its simplicity.
+The system performs a straightforward check rather than parsing complex rules or relationships, making access decisions fast and predictable.
+For IT teams, troubleshooting is equally simple and most access issues can be narrowed down to two basic questions: “Does the user have the correct role?” and “Should they?”

 These factors create a more customizable system, but this also means higher implementation and maintenance costs.
 On the user side, the login process can be as seamless—if not more—than in comparable RBAC systems.